Hasan Salihamidžić: International career

 Salihamidžić made his international debut for Bosnia and Herzegovina on 8 October 1996 against Croatia.
 On 6 November 1996, he scored the team's first goal in a friendly 2–1 win over Italy.
 During his 11 years with the national team, the closest they came was falling one goal short in a match against Denmark that would have enabled them to qualify for UEFA Euro 2004.
 He has earned a total of 42 caps, scoring 6 goals and his final international was an August 2006 friendly match against France.

+Style of play

+During his career, Salihamidžić was a tactically versatile player, who usually played as a right midfielder or full back.
+Less occasionally, he would play center or left midfielder.
+Being a midfielder, he was observed as having a high work rate from his up-tempo style of play.
+His crossing and passing on the field were considered to be his strongest traits, as they were central in creating opportunities for his teammates to score.

 Punditry

 After retiring from professional football in 2012, Salihamidžić started to work as a regular pundit for Sky Deutschland.
 From summer 2013 to spring 2014, he worked as a football expert for RTL and was a color commentator for Heiko Waßer during the 2013 Audi Cup.
 He was also an expert for ZDF from February 2014 until the UEFA Champions League Final and during the 2014 FIFA World Cup in Brazil.